Matthew Muller: Batman and Robin Hood delusions

 In 2011, Muller resumed psychiatric care, but after he was caught by Security sleeping at his law office, his delusions resumed.
 He copied thousands of company files to find evidence of his bosses tracking him.
 The law firm sued him, initially believing he was stealing the data for use to start his own practice, but later dropped the suit.
 His mother rented an apartment for him in Sacramento, from which he was later evicted.

 In 2014, he moved to Mare Island with a girlfriend and got a job at an after-school academic program.
 She expressed concern about Muller after learning he took long walks around the peninsula dressed entirely in black.
 They eventually ended their relationship.
 He filed for bankruptcy the same year with $500,000 in liabilities, but the case was dismissed after he neglected to file timely paperwork.

 While living on Mare Island, Muller developed a delusion that a secret cabal of the world's wealthiest people were a "scienced-up version of demons" responsible for all of the evil in the world.
-Muller suspected members of this cabal included his neighbor Aaron Quinn and Muller's ex-girlfriend Andrea Roberts.
+Muller suspected members of this cabal included his neighbor Aaron Quinn and Quinn's ex-girlfriend Andrea Roberts.
 Muller stole an out-of-town neighbor's white Ford Mustang, which he said he drove recklessly and maybe, "saved a neighborhood kid or dog."

 Muller was suspected of being the "Mare Island Creeper", a Peeping Tom seen with a ladder scaling homes and crouching in yards.
 A student said she had seen the same man walking a husky puppy and a golden retriever, a pair of dogs belonging to Muller's neighbor which he occasionally dog-sat.
 In a manifesto sent to Henry Lee at the San Francisco Chronicle, Muller said that he had scared the neighborhood Peeping Tom off a roof and anonymously reported it to the police.

 In early 2015, he moved into a cabin in South Lake Tahoe, California, belonging to his mother and her husband.
 He became increasingly reclusive, rarely sleeping and obsessively watched the Batman film series.
 By spring, Muller began to believe his parents were spying on him.
 He entered a severe psychotic episode and created a nocturnal vigilante identity to fight evil.
 He wore a wetsuit and created tools resembling weapons from items like flashlights, laser pointers, dog collars, swim goggles, spray paint, and various toy guns, such as a Nerf Super Soaker.
 Muller created a Robin Hood plot to kidnap "evil wealthy people" for ransom to give to the poor, which he believed in his psychosis to be "morally justified."